-Flogging Molly set the mood while fresh baked rye buns were prepped and ready to hold all we had assembled for our Reuben Sandwiches.
-As I mentioned in the previous post about Sprouted Rye Sandwich Buns, I’d been scheming to build a Reuben sandwich in honor of St. Patrick’s Day.
-Although the Irish really consider corned beef an American thing, every layer of this delicious concoction is an international celebration.
+Flogging Molly set the mood while fresh baked rye buns were prepped and ready to hold all we had assembled for our St. Patrick’s Day corned beef Reuben Sandwich recipe.
+As I mentioned in the previous Sprouted Rye Sandwich Buns post, I’d been scheming to build a healthier version of the Reuben even though the Irish really consider corned beef an American thing.
+Either way, it’s a good thing and we consider every layer of this delicious concoction is an international celebration.

 When faced with a choice of sandwiches at a deli, I have always been partial to pastrami and Swiss on rye with brown mustard.
 I have also never liked corned beef (gasp) because it seemed to have a chemical sort of taste or heavy salt flavor, which is why many people end up rinsing or soaking it in water before cooking.
 The idea of having to rinse meat to eat it is a turn-off for me, so I haven’t been inclined to serve it in any form.

 We began with homemade Sprouted Rye Buns inspired by Jewish rye breads, freshly sliced corned beef brisket warmed with Russian dressing, then piled it high with sauerkraut and melted Emmentaler Swiss.
 Served with extra dressing, there was not a crumb or stray piece of sauerkraut left on any plate.
-I am completely enthralled with the textures and flavors of this sandwich and cannot wait to make them again.
+I am completely enthralled with the textures and flavors of these Reuben sandwiches and cannot wait to make them again.

 With the corn beef question settled, there was still sauerkraut and dressing to consider.